raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> All 7 tests passing
 ```

-We now have enough to get started with evaluating the postfix notation produced by our shunting yard.
+We now have enough to get started with evaluating the reverse-polish representation produced by our shunting yard.

 ---

-### evaluating postfix
+### evaluating the reverse-polish representation with a stack machine

-Our first cut at the code for evaluating the postfix code produced by our shunting yard will take the configuration for operators as an argument, and it will also take a function for converting strings to values.
+Our first cut at the code for evaluating the reverse-polish representation produced by our shunting yard, will take the configuration for operators as an argument, and it will also take a function for converting strings to values.

 ```javascript
 function evaluatePostfixExpression (expression, {